grokible/sails-tutorial-1/TUTORIALS/TUTORIAL01.md

 Note I am just nitpicking though.
 Sails did a fantastic job overall as it made this extremely simple.
 Note that it did not add a "NOT NULL" constraint to the database, prefering to handle this sort of thing in the application - the right thing to do, IMHO.

-## Adding fields

-Adding a field is a common operation, and is fairly simple.
-The reason this works reasonably well for the sails-mysql adapter, is that fields are all defined NULL-able.
-What this means is that when we add another column, and data pre-exists, MySQL can set that field as NULL in the old records.
-Otherwise we would have to specify a default value for the field.
-Specifying a default value where there isn't a sensible default makes no sense.
-For example, if we added the middleName field, having the default of "" (empty string) is non-sensical.
-The fact is, we don't have that data, and therefore NULL is the correct choice from a data standpoint.

-So by the sails-mysql adapter choosing to not use database features, such as column validation NOT NULL, we gain flexibility.

-## Changing/Deleting fields

-We are not going to try this as it is simple, and quite destructive.
-From a development and prototyping perspective, it is reasonable and simple to use the "migrate: alter" option.
-However, once we start adding other developers, and the possibility of a production environment, we start running into trouble.
-The reason for this is that data, starts to matter a lot, once you have any that you care about.

-Consider the following scenario:

-* Developer comments out an attribute in the model file temporarily and checks in the file.
-* Other developers do a git pull, and sails lift.
-* Sadness ensues as the other developers realize their test data is deleted.

-It would be even worse if somehow code got into production that silently deleted things.

-This is why, typically, it is better to mutate your schema using a mechanism like migrations.
-For a little bit more trouble, we can easily change our schema, as well as retain control over when those changes are done (and perhaps even be able to roll them back).
-Changing schema in this way is fairly standard and takes the guesswork out of what is happening automatically.

-We'll look at migrations, which are not a standard part of Sails, in a future installment.

-For now, just realize that a mechanism like migrations is probably the way to go right from the get-go so that you don't get lazy and accidentally have "migrate: alter" wreaking havoc.
-It's slightly more complex, but we start out with the mindset of deploying to production.

-Secondly, changing/deleting fields happens automatically, with "migrate: alter", and it is a little unconservative in its current approach (although we've been warned, the authors did mark it experimental).

 ## Convention over configuration